ScaredDev/ScaredDev/README.md

 ## I'm a Germany AntiCrash Developer who loves to laugh at Crasher.
 - 🔭 I’m currently working on CrashFix
 - 📫 How to reach me: Discord: ScaredDev#2615
+- :revolving_hearts: I love to code with Minecraft Packets.